All Episodes

 Well, now wait a minute.

-You guys keep saying that you you you you want judicial review, you you want the you want the court to be able to determine what's constitutional and what isn't, except when you don't control it, you don't want that.
+You want the court to be able to determine what's constitutional and what isn't, except when you don't control it.

-If the court can't overturn itself, if the court can't say that something's unconstitutional or reverse the law of Congress, I guess it can it only can do those things when the left has a court in its control.
+If the court can't overturn itself, if the court can't say that something's unconstitutional or reverse the law of Congress, I guess it only can do those things when the left has a court in its control.

-But this is folks, this is hieroglyphics.
+But this is, folks, this is hieroglyphics.

 This is verbal hieroglyphics trying to translate this.